mstocco/mariostoc.co/content/traininglog/20220424-ironman2022-18weeksout.md

 After work it was the TT Bike on _Mckenzie Ave_ to _UVic_ for reps up _Cadboro Bay Road_.
 I think I rode this to plan and I felt good riding steady uphill and in the aero bars later on.
 Motivation to get out the door earlier was the hard part.

-Light SE breeze offered good practice getting blown around while descending into Cadboro Bay.
+Light SE breeze meant practice getting blown around while descending into Cadboro Bay.

 <!---->
 ## FRIDAY APR 29 ☀️